 When a color is neutral, it consists of equal parts of the three main colors, such as red, blue, and yellow.

-Neutral colors contain equal parts of each of the three primary colors: blue, red, and yellow.
+Neutral colors contain equal parts of the three primary colors: blue, red, and yellow.

-They have a low saturation, and are close to gray.
+They have low saturation and are close to gray.

-For example, gray, black, and white and from time to time brown belong to neutral colors.
+For example, gray, black, and white, and occasionally, brown belong to neutral colors.

 They also convey minimalism and calmness.

-In the field of design, these neutral colors are often the main focus.
+In design, these neutral colors are often the main focus.

-They are ideal for great backgrounds and, for example, on the web, they can be found as black text on white background.
+They are ideal for great backgrounds; for example, they can be found on the web as black text on white background.

-It is not hard science, and I already mentioned it in my article about the best colors for real estate signs, but in terms of “color psychology” black communicates elegance, or grey something more formal.
+It is not hard science, and I already mentioned it in my article about the best colors for real estate signs.

 White conveys purity and cleanliness, and brown warmness and earthiness.

-When we look at what neutral colors are it now makes a bit more sense, why they are more popular with potential buyers and likely sell houses faster.
+When we look at neutral colors, it makes sense why they are more popular with potential buyers and likely to sell houses faster.